flexdash/node-red-flexdash/README.md

 and you can try some simple things out with Node-RED using plain websockets again without installing anything: look at the info on the `websock` tab in FlexDash.

-For real use the node-red-contrib-flexdash nodes are highly recommended.
+For real use the node-red-flexdash nodes are highly recommended.
 The way FlexDash works is as follows:
 - on the Node-RED side you send messages with `topic` and `payload` to a `flexdash-out` node, this data is forwarded to FlexDash and entered into its topic tree